Hasmonean Judea: Civil war and Roman conquest (67–63 BCE)

 Pompey deferred a final decision and moved to enter the country; Aristobulus, having paid a large bribe, began defensive measures and withdrew to Jerusalem.
 Pompey advanced as far as Jericho; Aristobulus met him and promised money and entry, but Aristobulus's followers shut the city to the Romans.
 Aristobulus opponents opened the gates while his supporters seized the Temple Mount.
-Pompey besieged it for three months and, taking advantage of the Sabbath to advance siege works, captured the sanctuary.
-Pompey entered the Temple's Holy of Holies without touching its treasures and ordered the Temple cleansed and worship resumed the next day.
+Pompey besieged it for three months and, taking advantage of the Shabbat to advance siege works, captured the sanctuary.
+Pompey entered the Temple's Holy of Holies without touching its treasures and ordered the Temple cleansed, and worship resumed the next day.
 With the Roman conquest in 63 BCE, Judea ceased to be a sovereign kingdom, and did not regain national independence for nearly two millennia.